fledge-iot/fledge-north-gcp/docs/index.rst

 Download roots.pem
 ~~~~~~~~~~~~~~~~~~

-To downlaod the roots.pem security certificate
+To download the roots.pem security certificate

   - From the command line shell of your machine run the command